ethanstockbridge/Spectra-Core/README.md

             - ...
         - ...
         -mixed/random (optional)
-    - audio (generated, same layout as recorded)
+    - audio (generated for training, same layout as recorded)
-    - images (generated, same layout as recorded)
+    - images (generated for training, same layout as recorded)
     - labeled (same layout as recorded)
     - unlabeled (same layout as recorded)
     - yolo